jchang7102/CS4375_Portfolio/README.md

 Machine learning in sklearn is performed on a small data set about cars.
 This assignment is an introduction to Python coding and comparing it to R.

 A link to the pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/7_ML_with_sklearn/ML_with_sklearn.pdf).

+# Portfolio Component 7: Image Classification
+Various image classification architects like RNN, CNN, etc. are performed on an image classification data set.

+A link to the pdf can be viewed [here](https://github.com/jchang7102/CS4375_Portfolio/blob/main/7_ML_with_sklearn/ML_with_sklearn.pdf).